 I had a blast in Carbondale (thank you all)!
 People really responded to the time we spent thinking about how to explain concepts like arousal and orgasm.
 In the anatomy lesson of the curriculum we’ve been did this summer, I have similar explanations for explaining the reproductive parts of the body.
 I’m going to include the entire list here, but if the entire list is too overwhelming for your students choose 3-5 physiological parts to focus on per gender.
 I would recommend reading over the full WEB MD definitions of these terms (click here for the worksheet Body Part Functions)- you may come up with better explanations!

 Some general ideas I try to convey…

-- Women’s reproductive organs are inside the body and men’s are mostly outside the body.
+- Some people’s reproductive organs are mostly inside the body and some people’s are mostly outside the body.

-- It’s a system of tubes, canals, and storage centers that connect to one another.
+- Reproductive organs are a system of tubes, canals, and storage centers that connect to one another.

-- They produce genetic information and try to bring it together.
+- Reproductive organs produce genetic information and try to bring it together.

 Labia majora: Skin that protects the vulva

 Labia minora: Skin that protects the opening to the vagina